 Current Pacific Standard Time is:

 Because of the big volume of Spam E-Mails we receive everyday, we had to install E-Mail Spam filters on our server.
 When sending an E-Mail to Best, Please put the word "Atari", Atari item or Atari part number, Atari Question or Atari Sales inquiry in the Subject line.
-E-Mails with the typical Spam subject matter like: Urgent, Must read, Regarding, FWD, Blank subject line (RE:) or other SPAM E-Mail Subject lines you receive, will be automatically deleted on our E-Mail Server and never reach us.
+E-Mails with the typical Spam subject matter like: Urgent, Must read, Regarding, FWD, HTML Code, Blank subject line (RE:) or other SPAM E-Mail Subject lines you receive, will be automatically deleted on our E-Mail Server and never reach us.